As world looks to Ukraine, did Russia just take Belarus?

 "Any diplomatic decision to deter possible Russian aggression against Ukraine must envisage an independent and democratic future for Belarus, not at its expense," they said.

-The letter was signed by 77 MEPs from centrist, left and right-leaning parties and from across Europe - including Denmark, France, Germany, and Sweden, as well as eastern European countries.
+The letter was signed by 77 MEPs from centrist, left, and right-leaning parties and from across Europe - including Denmark, France, Germany, and Sweden - as well as eastern European countries.

 Russia has begun massing 30,000 troops in Belarus for a joint military drill in February called Allied Resolve 2022, which has already begun.